Order GOBIIFORMES: Family GOBIIDAE (d-h)

 Gobiopsis namnas Shibukawa 2010 abbreviation of National Museum of Nature and Science (Tokyo, Japan), which conducted the deep-water biological survey that collected the type series

-Gobiopsis pinto (Smith 1947) in honor of Adolfo Abranches Pinto (1895-1981), Military Commander of Mozambique, where this goby is endemic; Smith proposed a new genus for this species, Abranches, so that its original name, Abranches pinto, matched that of the honoree [presumably a noun in apposition, without the patronymic “i”]
+Gobiopsis pinto (Smith 1947) in honor of Adolfo Abranches Pinto (1895-1981), Military Commander of Mozambique, where this goby is endemic; Smith proposed a new genus for this species, Abranches, so that its original name, Abranches pinto, matched that of the honoree [presumably a noun in apposition, without the genitive “i”]

 Gobiopsis quinquecincta (Smith 1931) quinque, five; cincta, belt or girdle, referring to five irregular reddish-brown cross-bands meeting on back and reaching more than half distance to median ventral line